-- Sprinkle about 2 tsp of sugar mixed with ½ tsp of cinnamon on top of the lattice.
+- Sprinkle about 2 teaspoon of sugar mixed with ½ teaspoon of cinnamon on top of the lattice.

 - Place the tart in a preheated 375-degree oven for 50 minutes until the juices bubble and top is a nice, light golden-brown.

 - Allow the tart to stand at least an hour on a rack before you unmold it.